corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/packaging/code-signing/signing-cli.md

 The following steps will guide you through the process of removing existing (development) signatures and applying new ones.

 {{< note >}}
-To build a CPI, the packaging tool requires the CPB signing certificate in the key store as it doesn't recognize private key entries during CPB validation.
-To pass validation, you must export the signing key as a certificate and import it into the key store.
+To build a CPI, the packaging tool requires the CPB signing certificate in the keystore, as it does not recognize private key entries during CPB validation.
+To pass validation, you must export the signing key as a certificate and import it into the keystore.
 {{< /note >}}

 1. Remove the existing signatures and apply new ones: